Labral Tear/ Insufficiency

-Diagnosis of acetabular labral tear pathology is mostly clinical and presents in a similar manner as meniscal pathology in the knee.
+Acetabular labral tears are usually diagnosed clinically and present in a similar manner as meniscal pathology in the knee.
 Labral pathology is often associated with femoral acetabular impingement.
-Patients can present with complaints of mechanical symptoms such as popping, painful clicking and catching and demonstrate a reduced range of motion of the hip.
-Longitudinal, peripheral and intrasubstance tears are amenable to repair with suture anchors.
-On occasion the labrum is beyond repair and allograft tissue can be used to reconstruct the labrum.
+Patients can present with complaints of mechanical symptoms, such as popping or painful clicking and catching, and demonstrate a reduced range of motion of the hip.
+Longitudinal, peripheral, and intrasubstance tears are amenable to repair with suture anchors.
+On occasion, the labrum is beyond repair and allograft tissue can be used to reconstruct the labrum.

 View More

-Diagnosis of acetabular labral tear pathology is mostly clinical and presents in a similar manner as meniscal pathology in the knee.
+Acetabular labral tears are usually diagnosed clinically and present in a similar manner as meniscal pathology in the knee.
 Labral pathology is often associated with femoral acetabular impingement.
-Patients can present with complaints of mechanical symptoms such as popping, painful clicking and catching and demonstrate a reduced range of motion of the hip.
-Longitudinal, peripheral and intrasubstance tears are amenable to repair with suture anchors.
-On occasion the labrum is beyond repair and allograft tissue can be used to reconstruct the labrum.
+Patients can present with complaints of mechanical symptoms, such as popping or painful clicking and catching, and demonstrate a reduced range of motion of the hip.
+Longitudinal, peripheral, and intrasubstance tears are amenable to repair with suture anchors.
+On occasion, the labrum is beyond repair and allograft tissue can be used to reconstruct the labrum.

 View More